Alberto0235/USB3.2-Hub-4Port/Docs/Bringup_Procedure.md

 ## Step 4 — USB Enumeration

 Connect to a USB 3.x capable host.
 The hub should enumerate with the VID:PID programmed into the EEPROM (see Known Configuration below).
-Check Device Manager / `lsusb` for both the SuperSpeed and High-Speed hub interfaces.
+Check Device Manager (Windows) or run `lsusb -v` (Linux) for both the SS and HS hub interfaces.

 ---